-To keep diarrhea under control, avoiding any further worsening and annoyance, here’s the right diet.
+To keep diarrhea under control, avoiding any further worsening and worry, here’s the right diarrhea diet.
 The right diet helps to keep diarrhea under control, avoiding any further deterioration and annoyance.
 Attention, however, to the false myths.
 Let’s see the advice of nutritionists.

-First of all, it is good to clarify what is meant by diarrhea
+First, of diarrhea diet, it is good to clarify what is meant by diarrhea

 An isolated episode of semisolid or liquid stool emission, also accompanied by an abdominal pain, cannot be defined as such.
 Diarrhea is in fact characterized by frequent evacuations (at least four, five times a day) of liquid stool.